dentarg/auth0-blog/_posts/2016-10-06-announcing-auth0-eu-us-privacy-shield-certification.markdown

 Any company that wants to be certified by the Department of Commerce for Shield must give them a very detailed description of how the company will be using the personal data of EU citizens.
 The certificate has to be renewed annually.

-While we aren't yet Shield-certified, Auth0 is [already SOC 2 Type II certified](https://auth0.com/security).
+Auth0 is now part of the EU-US Privacy Shield Program and we are [already SOC 2 Type II certified](https://auth0.com/security).
 We also conform to the OpenID Connect protocol and offer HIPAA BAA agreements for companies transferring sensitive personal health information.

 We follow a series of verified identity standards and have built our services around them, including LDAP, SAML, OAuth, and JSON Web Tokens.
 We also maintain the integrity of the data we collect and ensure [security](https://auth0.com/security) through encryption and password hashing.
 With Auth0 you can ensure up to five levels of password complexity and even opt into custom rules that implement the [OWASP recommendations](https://www.owasp.org/index.php/Authentication_Cheat_Sheet#Implement_Proper_Password_Strength_Controls).
 Through Auth0 you can harness these powerful standards to protect your own applications.
 When we receive Shield-certification, that too will be available.